 By the way, Ima ایما is not the first work where Tegh decided to mix different art forms.
 He has collaborated with various visual artists, including doing sound design for VR projects himself.
 Exploring the potential of sound at the intersection of disciplines and human perception mechanisms, using complex elements and structures, he not only carries out his concepts better but also comes closer to making every listening experience immersive and unique.

-For readers unfamiliar with your work, how did it happen that you moved from hip-hop to electronic music and then generally delved into its more experimental and avant-garde areas, such as noise, glitch, and drone?
+For our readers unfamiliar with your work, how did you move from hip-hop to electronic music and then generally delve into its more experimental and avant-garde areas, such as noise, glitch, and drone?
 And what have been your main sources of inspiration throughout your musical career?

 I was 18 when I came across electronic music.
 I went to Zanjan, another city in the country, to study at the university.
 There I was so lucky to become friends with Kamyar Tavakoli and Ali Eslami, we have also been collaborating in recent years.
 They introduced me to music like Massive Attack, Depeche Mode, Nine Inch Nails, etc. I was so impressed by the compositions and sound designs.
 It sounded very new and different to me.
 So, I started making some sketches influenced by new genres.

 Months later, I heard the brilliant album Spotty Surfaces by Siavash Amini, Idlefon, and Umchunga.
 To the best of my knowledge, that was the first legal electronic music album in Iran and my very first confrontation with Experimental Electronic stuff which made me very keen on digging more into similar music globally.
 Listening to the engrossing music from Autechre, Murcof, Thomas Köner, Yasume, and others made me certain that this is the field I’d pursue.